 - Fully translatable

 - Multi-site compatible

-- Compatible with Widget Logic and Widget Context plugins
+- Compatible with Widget Logic, Widget Context, and WP Page Widget plugins

 - Has filters and hooks for customizing output including class names